 The spread of pizza

-The pizza stayed a local delicacy in Italy up until somewhere after the second world war, when US servicemen stationed in Italy became very happy with the dish and it started gaining popularity in the States.
+Pizza stayed a local delicacy in Italy up until somewhere after the second world war when US servicemen stationed in Italy became very happy with the dish, and it started gaining popularity in the States.

 A statistic states that 13% of all Americans eat pizza on any given day.

-The popularity spread all over the world and today pizzas are eaten everywhere and there’s are very many varieties.
+The popularity spread all over the world, and today pizzas are eaten everywhere, and there are very many varieties.
 Even my local Indian restaurant serves ‘Indian pizza’ with toppings based in classic Indian cuisine.

 The dough I am presenting in this article is an offspring of a classic Naples pizza, which resembles the New York-style pizza.

 The pizza base dough in this sourdough pizza recipe